Skip to article frontmatterSkip to article content

 4. Gaussians priors

 For pedagogical reasons it instructive to consider the special case where both the likelihood and the prior are Gaussian.
-Assuming again a linear forward model b=Axb = A\, x and noisy data bobsb_{\mathrm{obs}} with iid Gaussian noise, the likelihood function is given by \eqref{eq:GL}.
-Moreover, for an iid Gaussian prior we can write
+Moreover, this choice is also commonly used in practice.
+Assuming again a linear forward model b=Axb = A\, x and noisy data bobsb_{\mathrm{obs}} with iid Gaussian noise, the likelihood function is given by (8).
+For an iid Gaussian prior, in n=dim(x)n=\dim(x) dimensions the prior is given exactly by

 π(x)exp(x222δ2) .\pi(x) \propto \exp\left( - \frac{\| x \|_2^2}{2\delta^2} \right) \ .